 Since the introduction of the Grenada Citizenship by Investment Program in 2013, Grenada has seen a tremendous boost in its real estate market.
 Indeed, Grenada real estate citizenship offers a fantastic opportunity to set up a second home for individuals looking for a second citizenship, wealthy investors, celebrities, families seeking a holiday house, or retirees.

 Grenada real estate for sale is very diverse.
 You will find a wide range of property options to choose from including luxury villas and modern apartments to historical plantation homes.
 Some of the best places to buy Grenada real estate are the capital city St George’s, Carriacou, Grand Anse, and Lance aux Epines.

 How to buy Grenada property?

 If you wish to purchase Grenada island real estate two options are available:

 Apply for the Alien Landholding License: All foreigners have to get the Alien Landholding License if they want to buy Grenada real estate.
 The Alien Landholding License amounts to 10% of the property price.

-Apply for Grenada Citizenship by Investment Program: Thanks to the Grenada Citizenship by Investment Program, you can purchase Grenada pre-approved real estate and get the Grenada passport.
+Apply for the Grenada Citizenship by Investment Program: Thanks to the Grenada Citizenship by Investment Program, you can purchase Grenada pre-approved real estate and get the Grenada passport.

 - Option 1: Make an independent investment in pre-approved real estate at a minimum value of $350,000.